turingschool-examples/custom-cakery/README.md

 - 100% passing accessibility audit
 - Fully tabbable
 - Site can be fully navigated using a screen reader
-- Content is readable and looks good on all screen sizes
+- Content is readable, usuable and looks good on all screen sizes